 The full recipe with measurements is in the recipe card below.

 Step 1: Preheat the oven to 400°F (204°C) and line a rimmed baking sheet with parchment paper.
-Then, crack eggs into a small bowl and whisk them together.
-Set them aside.
+Then, whisk the eggs in a small bowl and set them aside.

-Step 2: Add almond flour, baking powder, garlic powder, and salt to a mixing bowl.
+Step 2: Whisk almond flour, baking powder, garlic powder, and salt in a mixing bowl.
+Then, mix in the beaten eggs, melted butter, and sour cream.

-Step 6: Bake for 15 minutes until the biscuits are firm and golden.
+Step 4: Brush the biscuits with the melted butter.
+Bake for 15 minutes until they are firm and golden.

-Step 1: While the biscuits are baking, brown the sausage in a saute pan over medium heat for 4-5 minutes.
-Remove the sausage from the pan using a slotted spoon and set it aside.
+Step 1: Meanwhile, brown the sausage in a sauté pan over medium heat for 4-5 minutes.
+Remove the ground sausage from the pan using a slotted spoon and set it aside.

 Step 2: Return the pan to medium heat and warm the butter.
-Stir in the half and half, water, black pepper, salt, garlic powder, and red pepper flakes.
+Stir in the half-and-half, water, black pepper, kosher salt, garlic powder, cayenne pepper, and ground nutmeg.
 Then, gently whisk in the xanthan gum.

-Step 3: Bring the mixture to a gentle bubble to thicken the gravy, and add the reserved sausage.
-Cover and simmer for another 5 minutes.
-Taste and season with black pepper to serve.
+Step 3: Bring the mixture to a gentle boil to thicken the gravy, then stir in the reserved sausage.
+Cover and cook for 5 minutes.

 Expert Tips